bioinf-mcb/polish-microbiome-project/shallow-shotgun-analysis-workflow/README.md

 In this rule gOTU analysis (gOTU is analogous to sOTU in 16S rRNA studies).

-Returns a BIOM table tahn can be processed in QIIME 2 according to this [instructions](https://github.com/qiyunzhu/woltka/blob/master/doc/gotu.md).
+Returns a BIOM table that can be processed in QIIME 2 according to this [instructions](https://github.com/qiyunzhu/woltka/blob/master/doc/gotu.md).